Sybase to PostgreSQL Replication

 - Delete: Delete the task.
 Once deleted, the task cannot be recovered.
 Proceed with caution.

-- Click
+- Click the

-on the right side of the page to view the latest information.
+to view the latest information.

 - Thread ID: The replication task is executed in multiple threads, showing the current ongoing thread number.